max-pfeiffer/uvicorn-poetry/README.md

 It requires [Cookiecutter](https://github.com/cookiecutter/cookiecutter).

 The image just provides a platform that you can use to build upon your own multistage builds.
 So it consequently does not contain an application itself.
-Please check out the [example application](https://github.com/max-pfeiffer/uvicorn-poetry/tree/main/examples/fast_api_multistage_build) on how to use that image and build containers efficiently.
+Please check out the [example application for multistage builds](https://github.com/max-pfeiffer/uvicorn-poetry/tree/main/examples/fast_api_multistage_build) on how to use that image and build containers efficiently.

-There is also another [sample app demonstrating a very simple single stage build](https://github.com/max-pfeiffer/uvicorn-poetry/tree/main/examples/fast_api_singlestage_build).
+There is also another [example app demonstrating a very simple single stage build](https://github.com/max-pfeiffer/uvicorn-poetry/tree/main/examples/fast_api_singlestage_build).
 If you are not concerned about image size, go for that image.

 Please be aware that your application needs an application layout without src folder which is proposed in